-But for today, you get to hear a sad funny story about one of my BFF’s.
+In honor of that tradition, here’s a sad, funny story about one of my BFF’s.

 Every year, the day after Valentine’s Day, she calls me and we compare notes – no romantic detail is too small to share and no male faux pas escapes our (often scathing) dissection.

-After fifteen years, we’ve developed our own shorthand for these conversations.
+After twenty years, we’ve developed our own shorthand for these conversations.
 Rather than a simple scale of one to five (five being the worst), we have:

 Great, Good, Not So Great, Ugly and Get Off Me.